FeroseHameed/random-shape-cognition1012/README.md

 &emsp;•	Object will consist of User’s username, quantity of highlighted shapes reached and the date and time of the acheivement

 &emsp;•	Data will be saved on the JS server

+&emsp;•	Users will able to pause the game via a button and then will prompted if they would like to quit the game or adjust BGM volume

 &emsp;•	Users will view the data as a leaderboard in a table format